Pedro Ávila

-Pedro Manuel Ávila (born January 14, 1997) is a Venezuelan professional baseball pitcher for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the San Diego Padres and Cleveland Guardians.
+Pedro Manuel Ávila (born January 14, 1997) is a Venezuelan professional baseball pitcher for the SSG Landers of the KBO League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres and Cleveland Guardians, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows (NPB).
 He made his MLB debut in 2019.

 Career

 Washington Nationals

 Ávila was signed as an international free agent by the Washington Nationals on July 5, 2014.
 He made his professional debut in 2015, and played for the Rookie-level Dominican Summer League Nationals and the Rookie-level Gulf Coast League Nationals, going 7–3 with a 2.12 ERA in 63 2/3 innings.
 He played for the Single–A Hagerstown Suns in 2016, going 7–7 with a 3.48 ERA in 93 innings.

 San Diego Padres

 On December 2, 2016, the Nationals traded Ávila to the San Diego Padres in exchange for Derek Norris. Ávila split the 2017 season between the Single-A Fort Wayne TinCaps and the High-A Lake Elsinore Storm.
 He accumulated an 8–5 record with a 3.70 ERA in 128 1/3 innings, and finished the season with 170 strikeouts, the most by a Padres minor leaguer that season.
 In 2018, he pitched the full season in Lake Elsinore, making 20 starts with a 4.27 ERA and striking out 142 batters in 130 2/3 innings.

 The Padres added Ávila to their 40-man roster after the 2018 season, in order to protect him from the Rule 5 draft.
 He opened the 2019 season with the Amarillo Sod Poodles of the Double-A Texas League.
 On April 11, 2019, he was promoted to the major leagues for the first time.
 In a start versus the Arizona Diamondbacks, he went 5 1/3 innings and allowed one run while recording five strikeouts in his debut.
 He became the first player in Sod Poodle history to reach MLB.
 He was optioned back to Amarillo on April 12. Ávila suffered an elbow injury in August and underwent Tommy John surgery in September 2019.

 Ávila was designated for assignment on November 27, 2019.
 He was non-tendered on December 2 and became a free agent.
 He re-signed with San Diego the next day on a minor league contract. Ávila did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.